RielJourno/Roojoom-home-test/README.md

 the logic of the server calculation is on `views.py` and the layout inside `formApp` -> `static folder` & `templates folder`

+The `styles.css` file contains very little design, just to make the UI a bit more user-friendly

 the company: